-The old familiar feeling of longing and desire washed through my body like an uncontrollable flood.
+A feeling of longing and desire washed through my body.
 I didn’t want to be drawn in, but the temptation was too much and the decadent promise of an old lover lured me back like expensive chocolate and cheap booze.

 Next came a naïve appreciation of college rivalries, tailgating and the Big Eight.
 I grew up with the Kansas State Wildcats and claimed them as my own even though they were terrible.
 The worst college football team in the country–way back when big hair was cool and high waist jeans were a fashion statement.

-Then came the Joes–namely Montana and Theismann.
-It wasn’t necessarily their quarterback rating that caught my eye, but more so how they looked in tight white pants AND that they shared the same first name as my own high school boyfriend—something very important to a silly, hopelessly romantic teenage girl trying to navigate through the NFL.
+Then came the Joes–Montana and Theismann.
+It wasn’t their quarterback rating that caught my eye, but more so how they looked in tight white pants AND that they shared the same first name as my own high school boyfriend—something very important to a silly, romantic teenage girl trying to navigate through the NFL.